Thailand prepares for widespread COVID-19 transmission

 Other measures include suspension of activities at universities, schools and tutorial centres nationwide, and temporary closure of crowded venues such as boxing stadiums, cinemas and entertainment establishments.

-“We must put the lives and survival of the people above anything else because we don’t know yet how difficult this battle will become in the future,” Wissanue said in a press conference at the Government House, citing possible impact of COVID19 on the country’s economy.
+“We must put the lives and survival of the people above anything else because we don’t know yet how difficult this battle will become in the future,” Wissanu said in a press conference at the Government House, citing possible impact of COVID-19 on the country’s economy.

 “Right now, the dangers of COVID-19 are our first priority.”